FOBshippingpoint/mencrouche/NOTE.md

 - asciidoc
 - isolation
 - bug: window resize cuz sticky out of sight
-- reference-based shortcuts
-- chrome-dino

 ## BUGS

+- [x] The blob image cannot restore from localstorage.
 - [ ] sticky out of bound when resizing window.
-- [ ] The blob image cannot restore from localstorage.
-- [ ]
+- [ ] create sticky on the bottom or right cuz the container size change.